[ planning index ] [ home ]

 The core area of the District contains a variety of commercial, industrial, educational and manufacturing facilities.
 These include shopping centers, several public and private schools, mixed occupancy retail and commercial, a centralized hazardous materials receiving facility, a materials recycling facility, government buildings, high-tech manufacturing, pre 1900’s retail and various medical facilities including large, multi-story retirement and convalescent complexes.
 Of these occupancies, there are several that are vacant or undergoing transformation from their previous uses.

 These buildings vary in construction age and type.
-Most of the higher density construction occurred after the adoption of the Uniform Fire Code.
+Most of the higher density construction occurred after the adoption of the Fire Code.
 As a result, they have adequate water supplies to meet the fire flow requirements.
 Many of the commercial structures in the District are covered by the requirement for automatic fire sprinklers.

 Vehicle Fires